breadtf/johnlib/README.md

 johnlib is an "api" for johnvertisments that allows for more johnvertisment customizability.

+note: johnlib requires PHP DOM. it can be installed wtih `apt install php8.X-xml`. it is included by default on windows, but must be enabled in your php.ini.

 usage:
 ```
 // Create the psychic link to john